§ 154.022 ACCESSORY BUILDINGS AND STRUCTURES.

 (c) Rear yard setback.
 Accessory buildings shall be located no closer than three feet to the rear lot line.
 Where the rear lot line is coterminous with an alley right-of-way line, the accessory building may be located within one foot of the rear lot line.

 (d) Distance from other buildings.
 Detached accessory buildings shall be located at least ten feet from the principal building on the site or any principal building on an adjacent lot.
-The Zoning Board of Appeals may permit an accessory building to be located within four feet of the principal building, upon finding that there will be no threat to public health and safety, and that fire safety standards related to the fire ratings of walls, emergency access, and similar standards will be complied with.
+The Zoning Board of Appeals may permit an accessory building to be located within five feet of the principal building, upon finding that there will be no threat to public health and safety, and that fire safety standards related to the fire ratings of walls, emergency access, and similar standards will be complied with.

 (e) Setback on corner lots.
 Accessary buildings on a corner lot shall comply with the front setback requirements on any side that faces a street, if there is at least one house in the same block that fronts on the street.
 If there are no houses fronting on the street, then the corner house shall provide a minimum setback of three feet on the side street.